TBD54566975/developer.tbd.website/site/docs/ssi/create-schema.md

 When constructing and processing VCs as pure JSON, it's useful to have a mechanism to define the data and add some light validation onto the shape that data takes.

-[JSON Schema](https://json-schema.org/) is a widely used, and widely supported toolset that enables such functionalty: the ability to define a schema, which provides a set of properties (both required and optional), and some light validation on top of those properties.
+[JSON Schema](https://json-schema.org/) is a widely used, and widely supported toolset that enables such functionality: the ability to define a schema, which provides a set of properties (both required and optional), and some light validation on top of those properties.
 The VC Data Model has [a section on data schemas](https://www.w3.org/TR/vc-data-model/#data-schemas) that enables this functionality.
 </details>

 ## 1. Construct the JSON Schema